-Betting started as early as 205 BC in China. (http://en.wikipedia.org/wiki/Lottery and http://en.wikipedia.org/wiki/Gambling).
+Betting started as early as 205 BC in China.
 In the early days, the lotteries tickets were distributed by rich people to present gifts to their guests.
-Later, in 15th century the public lotteries were conducted to raise funds for the purpose of war or to help the poor.
+Later, in 15th century the public lotteries were conducted to raise funds for the war or specific purpose like building the Great wall of China or to repair the city of Rome or to help the poor.

 Have you ever bought a lottery ticket?
 If no, why?
 And if yes, try and answer the following questions.
-I did and the thoughts it invokes are very interesting.
+It invokes very interesting thoughts!

-- Were you excited when you bought the ticket?
+- How much were you excited when you bought the ticket?

-- Was the ticket bought consciously or due to some social obligation?
+- Did you buy the lottery ticket consciously to win or due to some social obligation?

 - How long did the excitement of buying ticket last?

-- During the days after you purchased the ticket, did you remember the date when the results were to be announced?
+- During the days after you purchased the ticket, did you track and remember the date when the results were to be announced?

 - Did you finally check if you won the lottery?

-I am sure you must have heard about betting on horse racing or cricket or on any other sport or even for that matter Tambola or a Roulette.
-Look at (http://en.wikipedia.org/wiki/Sports_betting).
+Contrast the lottery with Sports-betting, which is also a form of gambling.
+I am sure you must have heard about betting on horse-racing or cricket (illegal) or on any other sport or would have yourself played a game of Tambola or Roulette.

-If you have participated in any of these, let us answer the same set of questions.
+If you have participated in any of these, try to answer the same set of questions.

-- Were you excited when you bought the ticket or placed the bet?
+- How much were you excited when you bought the ticket or placed the bet?

-- Was the betting done consciously or due to some social obligation?
+- Did you bet consciously or was it due to some social obligation?